-The Ethereum Serenity upgrade will bring with it a switch from Proof of Work to Proof of Stake.
-This means that rather than pay miners to secure the network, we will be paying validators to secure the network.
+The Ethereum 2.0 upgrade will bring with it a switch from Proof of Work to Proof of Stake.
+This means instead of miners competing for a block reward, validators will be paid to perform assigned rules and secure the network.
 It's vitally important to get the economics of staking right so that the network stays healthy and secure.

-If the incentive to stake is too low, the network will not get the minimum amount of validators needed to keep many shards going.
+If the incentive to stake is too low, the network will not get the minimum amount of validators needed to maintain consistent cross-shard communication.
 If the incentive is too high, the network is overpaying for security and inflating at a rate that is detrimental to the economics of the network as a whole.

 There are a few considerations when it comes to how many validators the network "needs".
-According to the latest spec, the recommended minimum validators per committee is 111.
-At 1024 shards that would be 113,664 validators and 3,637,248 total ETH staked.
+According to the latest spec, for phase 0 there is a 16,384 validator count requirement for the chain to begin.
+For phase 1+ the recommended minimum validators per committee is 128.
+In order for all shards to crosslink (learn eachothers state) on every slot, for 64 shards that would be 262,144 validators and 8,388,608 total ETH staked.

-- Validator - a participant in the Casper/sharding consensus system.
-You can become one by depositing 32 ETH into the Casper mechanism.
+- Validator - a participant in the Ethereum 2.0 consensus.
+You can become one by depositing 32 ETH into the deposit contract.